 COMPOSING WITH SCULPTURAL SOUND PHENOMENA by gksh

 What we can axiomatically say about the evolution in sculpture theory is that ‘a body’ is opposed to the infinite space.
 Both exist in a reciprocal relation.
 We can observe that historically the body-mass volume opens step by step towards space, trying to invade it and finally dissolving into it.
 That means that space is not just a surrounding shell or an envelope but since modernity it is an active co-creator of the sculpture.
-Since we have a similar idea of spatial sound composition especially in the cause of the last 20 years in electronic music, where space became an equitable parameter to e.g. timbre or rhythm I find it helpful integrating the five basic groups of sculpture into the modelling of spatial sound
+Since we have a similar idea of spatial sound composition especially in the cause of the last 20 years in electronic music, where space became an equitable parameter to e.g. timbre or rhythm I find it helpful integrating the three basic categories of sculpture into the modelling of spatial sound

 01 Kernel plastic/ body plastic = space superseding

 As these models have the advantage of integrating the handling of space systematically, they are helpful to structure the compositional sound sculpting process.

 All the models mentioned above had been empirically tested with listening panel testing and have been extensively delt with in my doctoral thesis until the end of 2016.

 Please see both Computer Music Journal Articles*